felixvo/event-sourcing-test-app/README.md

 # Event Sourcing with Go and Redis
+NOTE: This code is not tested, just an experiment

 I thought you already heard about Event Sourcing in the past recent year.
 But let's go through the definition again.